 Vertical SaaS

-Vertical cloud is another SaaS trend in 2025.
+Vertical cloud is another SaaS trend in 2026.
 While horizontal SaaS uses a one-stop-shop approach, the vertical SaaS model aims to meet specific industry needs.
 That helps you get closer to your customers and offer them the best practices in the field.

 Vertical SaaS is also a pretty profitable venture.
 Some researches indicate that it 8x reduces customer acquisition costs compared to horizontal cloud platforms.
-Likewise, vertical SaaS helps you evade the cutthroat competition of the cloud space.
+Likewise, vertical SaaS helps you evade the fierce competition of the cloud space.
 With your unique service, you can carve out your own niche and deliver greater business value.

 Speaking of vertical SaaS, our team has just the right case to share.
 Recently, we developed a custom SaaS platform for the bakery.
 It is a vertical SaaS that connects cake makers and customers, aiming to facilitate their operations in Australia.
 The solution includes a convenient quote system and a simple messaging feature.
 Through them, customers can indicate what cake they want, on which occasion, and other parameters.